dziaineka/post-install-script/README.md

-# Fedora Post Install Script
+# Post Install Script

-shell script for personal use, setting up fedora the way i like it.
+shell script for personal use, setting up linux the way i like it.

 - add packages you want to install to `install-list.txt`